outcomesinsights/conceptql/doc/spec.md

 ```

 ### Casting as a way to fetch all rows
-The casting node doubles as a way to fetch all rows for a single type.
-Provide the casting node with an argument of ```true``` (instead of an upstream node) to get all rows as results:
+The casting operator doubles as a way to fetch all rows for a single type.
+Provide the casting operator with an argument of ```true``` (instead of an upstream operator) to get all rows as results:
 ```ConceptQL
 # All death results in the database
 { death: true }